qnxyt9x67g-max/MHBC/README.md

 ### Abuse & Cost Protection

-The app includes layered safeguards — spanning Firestore security rules, Cloud Functions, and a billing-level kill switch — against spam, account abuse, and runaway Firebase costs.
+The app includes layered safeguards — spanning Firestore security rules, Cloud Functions, Auth custom claims, and a billing-level kill switch — against spam, account abuse, scripted client abuse, and runaway Firebase costs.
+Sensitive paths (login, migration, room entry, members directory, and high-volume writes) are enforced server-side so client-only checks cannot be bypassed.
 Specifics are intentionally not documented here; see `DEPLOY_GUIDE.md` (not committed to this public repo) if you need the details.

 ## Emergency and Alternate Builds